cjzamora/goip-sms-gateway/README.md

-GoIP SMS Gateway Interface API Client / Server
+GoIP SMS Gateway Interface API (Client & Server)
 ===

 This library is using the GoIP SMS Interface instead of the VoIP / SMPP Interface,